meetrks/CutIt/README.md

 # CutIt
-CutIt is a platform to shorten your URLs.
+Cutit (<http://cutit.tk/>) is a URL shortening platform.
+It is a free service.
+No need to login or register.
+Just paste your url in box and get the shorten URL to share on internet.

 # Installation Guide
 Pre Requirements-